citp/privacy-policy-historical/p/po/pow/powerhousemuseum.com.md

-> *The following text is extracted and transformed from the powerhousemuseum.com privacy policy that was archived on 2017-10-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171002212104id_/https%3A//maas.museum/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the powerhousemuseum.com privacy policy that was archived on 2018-04-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180402221931id_/https%3A//maas.museum/privacy) for the most accurate reproduction.*

-# Privacy – Museum Of Applied Arts And Sciences
+# Privacy – Museum of Applied Arts and Sciences

 Museum of Applied Arts and Sciences is committed to protecting your privacy, including throughout and as a result of your interaction/s with our websites.
 These include: